 “During my time with █████████,” Slahi recounts of one official who interrogated him late in 2005, “many poems went across the table.”
 His interrogator’s verses, recalls Slahi, were far too “surrealistic,” admitting he is “terrible when it comes to surrealism.
-I hardly understood any of her poems.”5 He did not keep his interrogator’s work, but dutifully included one of his own in the diary.
+I hardly understood any of her poems.” ((Slahi, Guantánamo Diaries, 359)) He did not keep his interrogator’s work, but dutifully included one of his own in the diary.
 The poem’s eighty-six lines are redacted in full, and hence opaque in an altogether different sense:

 One of my poems went

 This was not the first time a prisoner at Guantánamo published his poetry.
-In 2007, law professor Marc Falkoff published a small collection, Poems from Guantánamo: The Detainees Speak, having undertaken a herculean effort in negotiations with Pentagon review teams that first classified the poems as a national security threat, according to its editor.7 Slahi’s poem, however, is no doubt the first to appear in print fully redacted.
+In 2007, law professor Marc Falkoff published a small collection, Poems from Guantánamo: The Detainees Speak, having undertaken a herculean effort in negotiations with Pentagon review teams that first classified the poems as a national security threat, according to its editor. ((See Judith Butler’s analysis of this collection in Frames of War: When is Life Grievable?
+(New York: Verso, 2009), 55-62.))
+Slahi’s poem, however, is no doubt the first to appear in print fully redacted.
 In fact, only one passage from the memoir is more strictly classified (an episode recounting a December 2003 interrogation).
-Slahi’s editor Larry Siems explains that the 466-page handwritten manuscript was edited twice: “first by the United States government, which added more than 2,500 black-bar redactions, … and then by me.”8 He first saw the manuscript in 2012, at which time other documents related to Slahi’s case had entered the public record.
+Slahi’s editor Larry Siems explains that the 466-page handwritten manuscript was edited twice: “first by the United States government, which added more than 2,500 black-bar redactions, … and then by me.” ((Slahi, Guantánamo Diaries, xi.))
+He first saw the manuscript in 2012, at which time other documents related to Slahi’s case had entered the public record.
 Siems went to work cross-referencing Slahi’s account of his detention with Justice Department and Senate Armed Services Committee reports that also documented his interrogation.
 Read together, these documents trouble the very classification procedures designed to conceal incriminating evidence implicating state actors.
-Thus, Siems quickly learned: “redactions are like the fingerprints of that longstanding censorship regime.”9
+Thus, Siems quickly learned: “redactions are like the fingerprints of that longstanding censorship regime.” ((Quoted in Cora Currier, “How Guantánamo Diary Escaped the Black Hole and Got Past the Censors (Mostly),” The Intercept, 31 Jan.
+2015.
+Italics mine.))

 Some editors might have excised the redacted passages given their supposed illegibility.
 Instead, Siems chose to keep them intact, creating for readers a visually disorienting book that incorporates into Slahi’s memoir the menacing effects of state censorship and surveillance.
-For New York Times reviewer Mark Danner – in addition to Dostoevsky, Beckett, and Kafka, the literary spirits “looming over these pages” – it is the U.S. intelligence agents’ “pitch-black” redaction marks that make this a “dark masterpiece.”10 The “final” installment of the Guantánamo Diaries features many hands: Slahi’s of course, Siems’s, and an untold number of editors working for the CIA and the Information Security Oversight Office (ISOO).
+For New York Times reviewer Mark Danner – in addition to Dostoevsky, Beckett, and Kafka, the literary spirits “looming over these pages” – it is the U.S. intelligence agents’ “pitch-black” redaction marks that make this a “dark masterpiece.” ((Mark Danner, “No Exit,” The New York Times Book Review, 1 Feb.
+2015, 18.))
+The “final” installment of the Guantánamo Diaries features many hands: Slahi’s of course, Siems’s, and an untold number of editors working for the CIA and the Information Security Oversight Office (ISOO).
 Readers must therefore negotiate these marked deletions in terms of the institutions that frame processes of reading, linguistic materiality, cultural translation, and especially the subjects who shape and are shaped by these practices.

 The second aim of this inquiry is to offer an account of an emergent poetics that counter-inscribes the redacted page and its pernicious cultural logics.
 Jenny Holzer’s Redaction Paintings, Trevor Paglen’s redacted geographies and “Black Site” maps, and Philip Metres’s Sand Opera will afford exemplary case studies.
-Yet, a unique form of documentary closer to “counter-forensics” (Eyal Weizman’s term)12 than to a poetics of witness has unfolded over the course of the twenty-first century – among poets, artists, and filmmakers like Mark Nowak, Mariam Ghani, Claudia Rankine, Wafaa Bilal, Noor Behram, Carlos Soto-Román, Critical Art Ensemble, Rachel Zolf, Harun Farocki, Precarias a la Deriva, Gulf Labor, Hasan Elahi, Caroline Bergvall, Nonny de la Peña, Sang Mun, Simon Denny, Stephen Collis, Institute for Applied Autonomy, Commune Editions, Mark Lombardi, Forensic Architecture, Judith Goldman, Jordan Abel, Jena Osman, Amy Sara Carroll, Adam Dickinson, Lisa Robertson, Nick Thurston, Paula Levine, Kim Rosenfield, Ed Steck, and Laura Kurgan.
+Yet, a unique form of documentary closer to “counter-forensics” (Eyal Weizman’s term) ((Eyal Weizman: “We were on the other hand committed to the possibilities of reversing the forensic gaze, to ways of turning forensics into a counter-hegemonic practice able to invert the relation between individuals and states, to challenge and resist state and corporate violence and the tyranny of their truth.
+Transformative politics must begin with material issues, just as the revolutionary vortex slowly gathered pace around the maggots in the rotten meat on board the Potemkin.”
+See Weizman, “Introduction,” Forensis: The Architecture of Public Truth (London: Sternberg Press and Forensic Architecture, 2014), 11.)) than to a poetics of witness has unfolded over the course of the twenty-first century – among poets, artists, and filmmakers like Mark Nowak, Mariam Ghani, Claudia Rankine, Wafaa Bilal, Noor Behram, Carlos Soto-Román, Critical Art Ensemble, Rachel Zolf, Harun Farocki, Precarias a la Deriva, Gulf Labor, Hasan Elahi, Caroline Bergvall, Nonny de la Peña, Sang Mun, Simon Denny, Stephen Collis, Institute for Applied Autonomy, Commune Editions, Mark Lombardi, Forensic Architecture, Judith Goldman, Jordan Abel, Jena Osman, Amy Sara Carroll, Adam Dickinson, Lisa Robertson, Nick Thurston, Paula Levine, Kim Rosenfield, Ed Steck, and Laura Kurgan.
 They create a form of tactical art so-called by assembling together documentary, erasure, lyric, maps, digital tools (e.g. GPS, GIS, API), diagrams, the essay, and other poetic (and non-poetic) ad-hoc forms of research-driven artistry fixated on the paper trail left in the wake of conflict.

 ███████ ███ ███████